MD-Studio/cerise-mdstudio-lisa/README.md

 # Cerise specialisation for MDStudio and LISA (SURFSARA)

 This repository contains a Cerise specialisation for MDStudio and Lisa(Surfsara).
 It's work in progress.

+For more information about Lisa see the [surfsara page](https://userinfo.surfsara.nl/systems/lisa).

 ## Running